-- Granite from Georgia Archives Building to be used in landscape (all stone on project is recycled)
+- Granite from Georgia Archives Building will be used in landscaping the site.

-- Felled trees from Georgia Tech campus to be used for conference tables, countertops, and furniture.
+- Felled trees from Georgia Tech’s campus will be used to construct conference tables, countertops, and furniture.

-- 1880’s heart pine joists from the recently renovated Tech Tower will be used as stair treads.
+- 1880s heart pine joists removed in 2016 from the iconic Tech Tower will be used as stair treads.

-- Sections of 2x6 members that were trimmed for the NLT will be used for internal stairs.
+- Pieces of wood trimmed from the NLT will be used for internal stairs.

 After the construction project is complete, Georgia Tech will implement a recycling and compost program for the building that targets zero waste.